Cipher7/Cipher7/README.md

 I'm a 20 y/o Cybersecurity Researcher and a CTF player

-## I'm a CyberSecurity Researcher, Linux enthusiast, and a Student
+## I'm a CyberSecurity Researcher, Red Teamer, and a Student

 * ⚡I have cleared my OSCP, CRTL, CRTO, eJPT, and multiple other courses related to CyberSec.
 * ⚡I'm currently learning Malware Development and Red Teaming